Shuttlecock: Construction and materials

 A shuttlecock is formed from 16 or so overlapping feathers, usually goose or duck, embedded into a rounded cork base.
 Feathers are plucked from the wings of a live goose or duck, a method which has been deemed cruel by animal rights activists in recent years.
 The cork is covered with thin leather.
 To ensure satisfactory flight properties, it is considered preferable to use feathers from right or left wings only in each shuttlecock, and not mix feathers from different wings, as the feathers from different wings are shaped differently.
 Badminton companies make shuttlecock corks by sandwiching polyurethane between corks and/or using a whole piece of natural cork.
-With the first method, the cork becomes misshaped after use, while the cork in the latter method changes very little after use.
+With the first method, the cork becomes misshapen after use, while the cork in the latter method changes very little after use.
 This is because the structure of the shuttlecock is more durable when made with a single piece of natural cork.